http://soundchoice.org/wp-content/uploads/Dawson_2017_Autism_autoUCB.pdf Stem Cells Translational Medicine

 http://soundchoice.org/wp-content/uploads/notbornwithit-2.pdf According to Sound Choice Pharmaceutical Institute, the Duke study is remarkable in that 60-70% or more of children with Autism have de novo gene mutations (not found in either parent) that must have occurred after birth according to the results, not in the egg, sperm or early utero development as previously, and erroneously assumed.

-This new finding reveals research should now be geared to finding out what environmental damage after birth leads to these mutations.
+This new finding reveals research should now be geared to finding out what environmental damage after birth leads to these mutations and/or what pathogens are acting as triggers.

 Autism like Lyme/MSIDS is an epidemic and according to one Wisconsin LLMD, 80% of his Autistic patients are also infected with Lyme/MSIDS.